Adyen/adyen-commercetools/README.md

 - Follow [Integration Guide](./extension/docs/WebComponentsIntegrationGuide.md) for information how to integrate your shop with this module.
 - Follow [How to run](extension/docs/HowToRun.md) the extension module.

-## Notification module
+### Notification module

 [![Docker Pulls](https://img.shields.io/docker/pulls/commercetools/commercetools-adyen-integration-notification)](https://hub.docker.com/r/commercetools/commercetools-adyen-integration-notification)

-Notification module is a publicly exposed service which receives asynchronous notifications sent by Adyen, Through notifications, Adyen provides asynchronously payment status changes like authorization, charge, or refund of the payment.
+Notification module is a publicly exposed service which receives asynchronous notifications sent by Adyen.
+Through notifications, Adyen provides asynchronously payment status changes like authorization, charge, or refund of the payment.
-The notification module will process the notification and update the matching commercetools payment accordingly.
+The notification module will process the notification sent by Adyen and matches the commercetools payment for this notification, and modifies commercetools payment accordingly.

 - Follow [Integration Guide](./notification/docs/IntegrationGuide.md) for information how to integrate with notification module.
 - Follow [How to run](notification/docs/HowToRun.md) the notification module.

-## Contribution Guide
+## Other guides

+- Follow the [FAQ](docs/FAQ.md) for the answers to frequently asked questions.
+- Follow the [Best Practices](docs/BEST_PRACTICES.md) for best practices such as order creation, deployment etc.
 - Follow the [Contribution Guide](docs/ContributionGuide.md) if you would like to run modules locally.